 More famous than most of the literary centers of Paris centers, this cafe has been a popular destination for famous writers and artists since 1912.
 Hemingway, Camus, Sartre, Picasso are some of these names.
 Many famous writers wrote their works at Les Deux Magots and waited for the muse to have a drink in this cafe.

-Built in 1758 as a church by Louise the 15th, the Pantheon became a tomb in time.
-The Pantheon Mausoleum in the Latin Quarter contains the tombs of celebrities such as Voltaire, Rousseau, Victor Hugo and Emile Zola.
-Faucauolt hung the famous Foucault Pendulum to the dome of this structure in order to prove that the world revolves around itself.
+Built-in 1758 as a church by Louise the 15th, the Pantheon became a tomb in time.
+The Pantheon Mausoleum in the Latin Quarter contains the tombs of celebrities such as Voltaire, Rousseau, Victor Hugo, and Emile Zola.
+Foucault hung the famous Foucault Pendulum to the dome of this structure in order to prove that the world revolves around itself.

-The tombs of Moliere, Proust, Balzac, Edith Piaf, Chopin, Jim Morrison and many other prominent figures are found here.
-You can visit the graves of these names who have left their mark on the world art, literature and music history.
+The tombs of Moliere, Proust, Balzac, Edith Piaf, Chopin, Jim Morrison, and many other prominent figures are found here.
+You can visit the graves of these names who have left their mark on world art, literature, and music history.

 15 minutes by train from Paris to the city.
-You can’t go back without visiting the Monte Kristo castle in Port Marly.
+You can’t go back without visiting the Monte Kristo Castle in Port-Marly.
 Dumas, the author of Women of Camellia, The Three Musketeers and the Count of Monte Cristo, is known not only for her literary personality but also for the invitations she gave to the society of this era.
-George Sand House, Proust’s bedroom in the Carnavalet Museum, and Hotel de Lauzun, Baudelaire evis home, are other places for literature tourists to see.
+George Sand House, Proust’s bedroom in the Carnavalet Museum, and Hotel de Lauzun, Baudelaire’s is home, are other places for literature tourists to see.

 Paris’s most important theater, literature and community center Comedie Francaise Moliere, Stendhal, Balzac and written by Emile Zola.
 Comedie Française is home to a library and literary events as well as rich theater history.